aembke/fred.rs/docs/README.md

 `fred` was originally written with the following use case in mind:

 * The app layer's primary throughput bottleneck is RTT to Redis.
 * The app uses different Redis server deployment types, including managed services like Elasticache.
+Ideally most code paths could be decoupled from the server deployment model.
 * The app makes frequent use of Tokio concurrency features on a multi-thread runtime.
 Requests/jobs run in separate Tokio tasks.
 * The app uses dependency injection patterns to share a small pool of connections/clients among each of the Tokio tasks.